tijmen/cosmosage/README.md

 The codebase was written with the use of Pylance, GitHub Copilot, GPT-4, and VSCode fork `cursor`.

-Pylint shows no warnings as of the writing of this README file.

 ## Usage

 To get started with cosmosage: